bongiozzo/musica_mustdie/output/band_wolfchant.md

 # Wolfchant

+Epic Pagan Metal

-Дискография
+## Дискография

-"The Fangs Of The Southern Death" 2004, Metal
+### "The Fangs Of The Southern Death" 2004, Metal

+1. A Wolfs Tale
+2. The Desire of a Wolf
+3. Fenrir - Formed by Fire
+4. By Crimson Moonlight
+5. The Ballad of the Elder
+6. A Life in the Angels Hall
+7. In a Cold Winter Night
+8. Leather Rebell ( Bonus Track)

-"The Herjan Triology" 2004, Metal
+### "The Herjan Triology" 2004, Metal

+1. Part I - The Birth of the Berserks 21:27
+2. Part II - Warcry 04:38
+3. Part III - By Herjans Side 04:37

-"Bloody Tales of Disgraced Lands" 2005, Metal "Determined Damnation" 2009, Metal
+### "Bloody Tales of Disgraced Lands" 2005, Metal

+1. A Tale From The Old Fields 02:09
+2. Clan Of Cross 05:22
+3. I Am War 04:28
+4. Mourning Red 05:49
+5. Of Honour And Pride 04:49
+6. Ride To Ruhn 04:36
+7. The Betrayal 04:37
+8. Sacrifice 05:41
+9. Blood For Blood 06:07
+10. Clankiller 03:48
+11. Revenge 07:21
+12. Visions Of Death 01:33
+13. Praise To All 04:26

+### "Determined Damnation" 2009, Metal

+1. Determination Begins 01:14
+2. World In Ice 04:28
+3. Until the End 05:46
+4. Determined Damnation 04:35
+5. In War 04:08
+6. Fate of the Fighting Man 04:23
+7. Kein Engel hцrt dich flehen 03:41
+8. A Raven's Flight 04:02
+9. Never Too Drunk 04:00
+10. Schwerter der Erde 04:55
+11. Auf Blut gebaut 05:33
+12. Under the Wolves Banner 04:45

-"Call of the Black Winds " 2011, Metal
+### "Call of the Black Winds " 2011, Metal

+1. Black Winds Rising (Prelude) 02:06
+2. Stormwolves 05:37
+3. Eremit 04:23
+4. Black Fire 04:20
+5. Naturgewalt 05:33
+6. Heathen Rise 06:09
+7. Never Will Fall 04:08
+8. Die Nacht Der Wцlfe 04:19
+9. The Last Farewell 04:20
+10. Der Stahl In Meinem Feinde 04:54
+11. Call Of The Black Winds 08:57

 ## Отношения с другими группами